 md5 returns status 0 if processing was completed without errors, 1 if the -c option was specified and the given signature does not match that of the input, and 2 if processing could not be performed at all due, for example, to a nonexistent input file.

 This software is in the public domain.
 Permission to use, copy, modify, and distribute this software and its documentation for any purpose and without fee is hereby granted, without any conditions or restrictions.
-This software is provided as is without express or implied warranty.
+This software is provided “as is” without express or implied warranty.

 The MD5 algorithm was developed by Ron Rivest.
 The public domain C language implementation used in this program was written by Colin Plumb in 1993. by John Walker January 6th, MIM